spuithori/svelte-ionic-app/README.md

 - Lib structure of all Ionic related stuff - so easy to drop in your own project

 # Issues - work in progress
-- Ion Icons implementation will not support md and ios specific icons etc (yet)
+- Ion Icons implementation will not support md and ios specific icons etc (yet) - name prop does not function - also happening in Vue/React
 - Modal and Popover not working via Controller - there is a way, but it delays the content (modal) - and there is a warning on componentProps - so have to check how to get it to work with passing data and its properties.
 Inline modals and embedding the component in there is working nicely (see Components.svelte)
 - Tab bar -> does not move to default selected at start (IonTab.svelte)
-- Sometimes occuring - TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue?
 - unused styles warning - what is happening?
 - item sliding npt working (Item) - seems to work on ios??
 But not on browser (chrome w10)
-- Need a timeout to get proper style value even though I am using onMount?? (only with Gesture)
+- Gestures: Need a timeout to get proper style value even though I am using onMount??

 # Todo
 - Controller - implement Card modal
 - Ion Back Button - testing if it works - https://ionicframework.com/docs/vue/utility-functions
-- Research if ion-router and such need to be built
 - Deal with missing Nav
 - Datetime popover
-- Router events
 - make it an npm package - already in a lib style
 - add utilities such as shown in Angalur's integration (isRTL etc)

 # Issues - need help
 - Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.

+- Sometimes occuring - TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue? maybe HMR related?